What Is Cytomegalovirus?

 Yes.
 CMV can spread in a number of different ways.
 Anyone who has had a CMV infection, even without any symptoms, can spread the virus to others.
 But this mostly happens through close contact because the virus spreads through saliva (spit), breast milk, vaginal fluids, semen, urine (pee), and stool (poop).

-In the United States, about 1% of infants are infected with CMV before birth.
+In the United States, about 0.5%–1% of infants are infected with the virus before birth.
 This happens because the mother had a first-time CMV infection or a reactivated infection during her pregnancy.
 An infected mother can pass the virus to her child before, during, or after birth.

-The CMV virus also can spread in childcare centers or preschool settings, passing among kids on contaminated toys or by direct contact.
+- spread in childcare centers or preschool settings, passing among kids on contaminated toys or by direct contact

-CMV also can be found in blood products and donated organs, causing infection after a blood transfusion or organ transplant.
+- be in blood products and donated organs, causing infection after a blood transfusion or organ transplant.
 But preventive therapies are done for organ-transplant patients, and blood banks have procedures to help to prevent CMV from passing in blood products.